leangjia/blender_docs/manual/getting_started/configuration/hardware.rst

 3D mice or :abbr:`NDOF (N-Degrees of Freedom)` devices are hardware that you can use to navigate a scene in Blender.
 Currently only devices made by 3Dconnexion are supported.
-These devices allow you to explore a scene, as well as making :ref:`Fly/Walk Navigation <3dview-fly-walk>` easier.
-Settings to control how the NDOF device interacts with the 3D Viewport can be configured in the :ref:`User Preference <editors_preferences_input_ndof>`.
+These devices allow you to explore a scene, as well as making :ref:`Fly/Walk Navigation <3dview-fly-walk>` easier to control.
+The NDOF device can be configured in the :ref:`Preference <editors_preferences_input_ndof>`.
-These settings can also be accessed using the :kbd:`NDOF-Menu` button on the NDOF device to open a popup menu to adjust the settings directly from the 3D Viewport.
+These settings can also be accessed using the :kbd:`NDOFMenu` button on the NDOF device to open a pop-up menu to adjust the settings directly from the viewport.

 .. seealso::